AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Arcana/School of Augury/Swords to Plowshares.md

 - Casting Time: 1 hour
 - Range: 150' sphere
 - Duration: 1 day
 - Exhausts by 1

 You manifest a vision of peace, rendering attacks ineffective.
-The area within a sphere around your current position becomes a peace zone for the duration, granting all creatures -4 to attack and damage rolls, and increasing their attacks' Fragile property by 4, while they are within the zone.
+The area within a sphere around your current position is infused with the field [[Arcane Field#"Swords to Plowshares"|"Swords to Plowshares"]].
+The field lasts for the duration.
-The zone persists even if you don't stay within it.

 **At Higher Levels:**
-* (+1) The attack and damage roll reduction and the Fragile property potency increase by an additional 1.
+* (+1) The field's radius is increased by 50'.